websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/validating-text-and-numeric-field-entries.md

 Forms can be configured to validate email addresses.
 To ensure that the user has entered a valid email address:

-1. Select the _Is not email_ condition from the _If Input_ dropdown.
+1. Select the _Is an email_ condition from the _Accept If Input_ dropdown.
-1. Enter the error message in the _Show Error Message_ field: Please enter a valid email address.
+1. Enter the error message in the _Error Message_ field: Please enter a valid email address.
-1. Click _Save Form_ when finished.
+1. Click _Save_ when finished.

     ![Use text field validation to make sure users enter a valid email address or URL.](./validating-text-and-numeric-field-entries/images/04.png)